characterMi/characterMi/README.md

 ### Hi there 👋🏻 My name is Abolfazl, I'm just a front-end developer and I love Coding.

 I'm 18 years old and I'm a web developer with some skills in HTML, CSS, JavaScript, TypeScript and other frameworks and libraries.
-I am currently learning Node.js and I'm excited to continue expanding my knowledge in the field of web development.
+I am currently learning NextJs and I'm excited to continue expanding my knowledge in the field of web development.

 - 🌍  I'm based in Mashhad (Iran)
 - 🖥️  See my [Portfolio]()
 - 🖱️  And my second [Portfolio]()
 - ✉️  You can contact me at [abol1385fx@gmail.com](mailto:abol1385fx@gmail.com)
-- 🧠  I'm learning NodeJs
+- 🧠  I'm learning NextJs

 ### Skills